 It would be better for Scorpion’s customers, and better for the business, which could truly focus on getting orders out of the door, rather than the processing of the orders.

 Tom Brentnall, Scorpion’s IT Manager, had already designed how he wanted the new website to look and engaged business growth specialists dijitul automotive to create the new site.

 Tom said: We were looking for a responsive business-to-business website to allow our network of dealers to order online.
 We wanted orders to automatically be placed into Orderwise, and stock levels, due dates and prices to come from our internal Orderwise system.
 We designed a layout which represented how we wanted the Products section of the site to look.

 dijitul automotive’s developers worked with Tom to integrate the Orderwise system with Opencart, the eCommerce solution, and with Scorpion’s internal software and procedures.

-dijitul automotive developer Dave Beaumont said: “This was the main body of work.
+dijitul automotive developer Olly Beaumont said: “This was the main body of work.
 Creating multiple customer groups, pre-processing relevant prices, grouping multiple product components and making sure every aspect was synchronised.
 The Opencart invoice system was rewritten to ensure that invoices remained in the same style that existing customers were accustomed to and that telephone orders could be displayed on the website.”
 After launching the initial system, a selection of dealers were able to use the site before it was fully rolled out.
 A number of new features were suggested and implemented, and dijitul automotive is working with Scorpion to add new functionality and to refine features.

 Additional product information has now been added to each product, and certain dealers now have the ability to order on behalf of sub-users so that they can manage orders coming in themselves from their own dealer networks.